Flexible Substrate Solutions for Your Next Device

 How UniversityWafer Helps Researchers

-UniversityWafer, Inc. provides a broad selection of flexible substrates in custom thicknesses, widths, lengths, and surface conditions.
-We supply polymer films, metal foils, flexible glass, and specialty materials tailored for advanced thin-film processing.
+UniversityWafer, Inc. provides a broad selection of flexible substrates in custom thicknesses, widths, and lengths.
 Whether your work involves lithography, sputtering, evaporation, printing, etching, or lamination, we help match the right substrate to your temperature, chemical, and mechanical requirements.
-Fast quoting and worldwide delivery ensure researchers can begin prototyping without delay.